 Recognition of Prior Learning:

-Experiences at home, at work, or in your community may have left you with a unique set of abilities, skills and knowledge.
+Experiences at home, at work, and in your community have left you with a unique set of abilities, skills and knowledge.
 In many cases, you may earn full or partial credit towards a high school course by demonstrating that you have already learned all or part of the content of a course.
 For example, if you have been doing your own home renovations, you could bring in photos, blueprints or sketches, and/or you could describe what you have done or write a test.
 You and your teacher will discuss the best ways for you to demonstrate your skills and whether there are any gaps in your knowledge of course content.
 To learn more about this process, speak to your teacher or visit www.wplar.ca or one of the many other sites that refer to recognizing prior learning in education or the workplace.
 (RPL is also known as PLA or PLAR – Prior Learning Assessment and Recognition).

 Dual credit courses provide opportunities for students working toward a high school diploma to study post-secondary courses and apply them for credit at both the secondary and post-secondary levels.
 For example, with prior approval, a university Sociology course may be listed on a high school transcript as “Sociology 42U” and counted as one of the credits needed for graduation.
 Financial Accounting 42C on a high school transcript would represent a college accounting course that was approved as a dual credit and used as one of the credits needed for graduation.